 Reverend Debbie Clark

-Reverend Debbie Clark has been ordained in the UCC for 25 years and pastor at Edwards Church for 19 years.
+Reverend Clark has been ordained in the UCC for 26 years and as pastor at the Edwards Church for 20 years.
 She is the founder of Open Spirit, serves on the Steering and Advisory Committees and is the Interfaith Coordinator.
-She generously shares with OS her many talents in community outreach, program development and organizational structure.
-She has gently carved out Open Spirit’s role in the Greater Framingham community.

 Neela de Zoysa

-Bette enjoys photography, reading, yoga, tai chi and meditation.
-She also continues to enjoy working with children.
-Her personal mission is to educate community members on the benefits of tai chi and yoga as healing practices as she believes that they are an important adjunct for helping individuals with physical challenges and disabilities.
+Bette is a retired preschool teacher who is Open Spirit's Liaison with Edwards Church, of which she has been a long time member.
+She serves on both the Steering and Advisory Committees.
+Bette's personal mission is to educate community members on the benefits of tai chi and yoga as healing practices.
+She believes that they are an important adjunct for helping individuals with physical challenges and disabilities.

 Father Don Pachuta